TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/FileSystemConventions/ExtensionDirectoryStructure/Index.rst

          :code:`doc/`

    Description
          This directory contains the extension manual.
-The name may not be changed.
+The filename may not be changed.

 .. container:: table-row